 When speaking to customers, they often ask, “What is ULC-S561 and how can we ensure we are compliant?”.
 ULC-S561 is a monitoring standard that is written by the Underwriter’s Laboratories of Canada (ULC), an internationally recognized standards body.
 This standard is the point of reference in the Fire Code and Building Code for any building that is required to have its fire alarm or sprinkler monitored, and defines the following:

-- What type of equipment may be used
+- Specify the type of equipment used

 CAN/ULC-S561 Fire Monitoring Compliant Equipment

 The CAN/ULC-S561 standard mandates that manufacturers test and produce equipment to comply with CAN/ULC-S559 standards for monitoring fire alarm systems.
 This requirement encompasses all equipment used at your building and the equipment used in the SRC to receive signals from your building.
 The standard guarantees that the equipment is appropriately constructed and possesses the capability to effectively handle fire alarm-related signals.
 For instance, fire monitoring panels compliant with CAN/ULC-S559 must prioritize fire alarm signals before all others and deliver that signal to the SRC within 60 seconds of activation.

 The CAN/ULC-S561 standard also covers how your fire alarm monitoring panel is installed in your building to ensure its security.
 Mechanically protected wiring between the fire alarm and the monitoring panel, tamper-protected cabinets, and a dedicated power source are 3 main components that must be a part of every installation.
 Installations must be listed with the ULC; their installations are subject to random inspection by ULC on an annual basis.